The Sciences Behind CIRCLES

 Partners: Gate2Growth (DK), National Institute of Agricultural Research France (FR), Eurovix (IT), University of Dundee (UK), MS Biotech (IT), National Resources Institute Finland (FI), SoilFood (FI), Orogel (IT), EmmeFood (IT), Centro Ricerche per la Chimica Fine (IT)

-The aim of WP4 is to improve productivity, quality, safety and sustainability of the poultry and swine food chains by modulating the microbial communities naturally associated to those ecosystems.
+The aim of WP4 was to improve productivity, quality, safety and sustainability of the poultry and swine food chains by modulating the microbial communities naturally associated to those ecosystems.

-The methodology followed in WP4 reflects the WP structure, divided in an observational and an intervention phase.
-In the observational phase, current and well-categorised commercial animal production situations, selected based on different productivity, quality, safety and sustainability performance criteria, will be intensively investigated using targeted and shotgun metagenomic sequencing.
-In particular, the composition, dynamic and circulation of their microbial communities will be compared and modelled to understand which one supports good performances.
-Then, in the intervention phase, specific nutritional strategies, feed prebiotic and probiotic, production strategies, as well as litter microbial treatments, will be assessed for their ability to:
+The methodology followed in WP4 reflected the WP structure, divided in an observational and an intervention phase.
+In the observational phase, current and well-categorised commercial animal production situations, selected based on different productivity, quality, safety and sustainability performance criteria, were intensively investigated using targeted and shotgun metagenomic sequencing.
+In particular, the composition, dynamic and circulation of their microbial communities were compared and modelled to understand which one supports good performances.
+Then, in the intervention phase, specific nutritional strategies, feed prebiotic and probiotic, production strategies, as well as litter microbial treatments, were assessed for their ability to:

-The best strategies to improve beneficial microbes and their circulation will be validated as Smart Microbiome Modulators (SMMs) and implemented into integrated and concrete microbiome applications then exploited at commercial level to improve the poultry and swine food chain productivity, quality, safety and sustainability.
-The fit for purpose Smart Microbiome Modulators will provide new Smart Microbiome Food Products (SMFPs) with innovative Microbiome Transparent Labels (MTLs) for the poultry and swine food chains.
+The best strategies to improve beneficial microbes and their circulation were validated as Smart Microbiome Modulators (SMMs) and implemented into integrated and concrete microbiome applications, which were then exploited at commercial level to improve the poultry and swine food chain productivity, quality, safety and sustainability.
+The fit for purpose Smart Microbiome Modulators then provided new Smart Microbiome Food Products (SMFPs) with innovative Microbiome Transparent Labels (MTLs) for the poultry and swine food chains.

 D4.1: Report on microbiomes dynamics, circulations and association with performances across the poultry & swine food chains, observational phase (M30)